devaman0/lucidify-app/README.md

-# Hirelytics - Advanced Recruitment Platform
+# Lucidify - Mental Health Journaling & XAI Companion

-A comprehensive recruitment and hiring platform built with Next.js 15 App Router, NextAuth v5, and MongoDB.
-This system supports three roles: admin, recruiter, and candidate, each with their own login, registration, and dashboard experiences.
-The platform features AI-powered interviews, real-time audio processing, and automated evaluation of candidates.
+A comprehensive mental health and journaling platform built with Next.js 15 App Router, NextAuth v5, and MongoDB.
+Lucidify supports multiple user roles, each with personalized experiences for reflection, growth, and wellness tracking.
+The platform features explainable AI (XAI) for guided journaling, actionable insights, and mental wellness support.
+Enjoy secure, private journaling with real-time feedback and clarity-driven analytics.

 ## Features